-Chemotherapy is an essential modality in the treatment of cancer and, depending on the tumor type, clinical stage, and general health of the patient, may be used before or after surgery or radiotherapy or may be used concomitantly with radiation (chemoradiation) to achieve adequate control and cure.1 From a clinical perspective, for some cancers, chemotherapy is the principal treatment modality (e.g., hematological lympho-prolifaretive malignancies and disorders), while for solid tumors (like cancers of the breast), it is a crucial constituent.
-In addition to this, for cancers of the head and neck, esophagus, rectum, and cervix, low doses of chemotherapy are administered before radiation (termed as chemo-irradiation) to enhance the radiation cell kill of neoplastic cells.1
+Chemotherapy is an essential modality in the treatment of cancer and, depending on the tumor type, clinical stage, and general health of the patient, may be used before or after surgery or radiotherapy or may be used concomitantly with radiation (chemoradiation) to achieve adequate control and cure.
+From a clinical perspective, for some cancers, chemotherapy is the principal treatment modality (e.g., hematological malignancies and lympho-prolifaretive disorders), while for solid tumors (like cancers of the breast), it is a crucial constituent.
+In addition to this, for cancers of the head and neck, esophagus, rectum, and cervix, low doses of chemotherapy are administered before radiation (termed as chemoirradiation) to enhance the radiation cell kill of neoplastic cells.

-Studies have shown that in patients receiving their first chemotherapy, anxiety is the most common psychological symptom.2 At times, a small minority of patients may display clinically significant anxiety by envisaging worst-case scenarios about chemotherapy and its side effects, become paranoid, and find it challenging to handle.2 This undue anticipatory anxiety, which at times results from a range of etiologic factors, can complicate treatment plans and is distressing for both patients, the family caregivers and the treating team.2
+Studies have shown that in patients receiving their first chemotherapy, anxiety is the most common psychological symptom.
+At times, a small minority of patients may display clinically significant anxiety by envisaging worst-case scenarios about chemotherapy and its side-effects, become paranoid, and find it challenging to handle.
+This undue anticipatory anxiety, which at times results from a range of etiologic factors, can complicate treatment plans and is distressing for both patients, the family caregivers and the treating team.

-In the recent past, art therapy like music,3-6 guided imagery,^{7,8} mindfulness meditation,^{9,10} funny movies, and virtual reality11 that do not interfere with the systemic treatment are useful in reducing anxiety and stress during cancer treatment and later.
-Principally, these complementary therapies are not curative applications, but they aim to alleviate the symptoms of the disease, reduce the therapy's adverse effects, and improve the individual's general wellbeing and quality of life.^{12,13}
+In the recent past, art therapy like music,3-6 guided imagery, mindfulness meditation, funny movies, and virtual reality that do not interfere with the systemic treatment are useful in reducing anxiety and stress during cancer treatment and later.
+Principally, these complementary therapies are not curative applications, but they aim to alleviate the symptoms of the disease, reduce the therapy's adverse effects, and improve the individual's general well-being and quality of life.

-Of all the visual forms, cartoons, which by definition mean "funny and thoughtprovoking drawing that handles any event about people or society and indicates it with exaggeration^{14,} are loved by children and adults alike.
-Cartoon is reported to be effective in reducing anxiety in children during induction of anesthesia,15 during phlebotomy,16 alleviating pain and distress during procedures in the emergency room^{17,} and reducing pain behavior in children who have incurred burn wounds.18 Additionally, studies have shown that instructions accompanied by cartoons reduced mathematics anxiety in students.14
+Of all the visual forms, cartoons, which by definition mean "funny and thought-provoking drawing that handles any event about people or society and indicates it with exaggeration, are loved by children and adults alike.
+Cartoon is reported to be effective in reducing anxiety in children during induction of anesthesia, during phlebotomy, alleviating pain and distress during procedures in the emergency room, and reducing pain behavior in children who have incurred burn wounds.
+Additionally, studies have shown that instructions accompanied by cartoons reduced mathematics anxiety in students.

-Clinical studies have shown that cartoons are effective in alleviating anxiety in children during induction of anesthesia15 during venipuncture^{16.19} and in reducing anxiety during dental treatment.20-22 Of the different cartoons, Scientific observations with cancer patients indicate that laughter treatment and humor reduce anxiety, depression, tension, anger, and insomnia, facilitate pain relief, and improve pulmonary function, immune functioning, and general health.23-27
+Clinical studies have shown that cartoons are effective in alleviating anxiety in children during induction of anesthesia during venipuncture, and in reducing anxiety during dental treatment.
+20-22 Of the different cartoons, scientific observations with cancer patients indicate that laughter treatment and humor reduce anxiety, depression, tension, anger, and insomnia, facilitate pain relief, and improve pulmonary function, immune functioning, and general health.
+23-27